-Expected typical conditions in 2036 are expressed as a change compared to average conditions in 1950-1999 and 2000-2018.
 With all projections, there is considerable uncertainty as to how things will actually turn out.
 This report does not attempt to quantify that uncertainty; prudent planning recognizes that we cannot know whether reality will end up higher or lower than the best available present-day estimates.

 This report was commissioned and sponsored by Texas 2036.
 The report content is solely the responsibility of the authors.
 A previous version of this report has been peer-reviewed; reviewer comments and responses are available from the Office of the State Climatologist.
+This updated report is based on data and published research through September 2021.
 The analyses that are original to this report are based on data from publicly accessible data sources; analysis spreadsheets and software are available from the Office of the State Climatologist.